RBC No Limit Banking Review

 - Special discounts.
 Save money on your monthly fee if you hold multiple RBC accounts or you qualify for a senior’s discount.

 - Fuel savings at Petro-Canada.
 Save up to 3 cents per litre on fuel and earn 20% more Petro-Points when you link your card to your Petro-Canada account.

 What should I look out for?

-While the is well-known for offering a host of benefits, it also comes with a few drawbacks:
+While the RBC No Limit Banking is well-known for offering a host of benefits, it also comes with a few drawbacks: